Vaughn Street Park

-Vaughn Street Park was a baseball park in the northwest United States, located in Portland, Oregon.
+Vaughn Street Park was a baseball park in Portland, Oregon, United States.
 Opened in 1901, it lasted for over a half century and was torn down in 1956.
 Its primary tenant was the Portland Beavers of the Pacific Coast League (PCL).
 During a stretch when the club was tagged as the "Lucky Beavers", the ballpark was also sometimes called Lucky Beavers Stadium.

 The site, in the Slabtown area, is presently an industrial property with no traces of the stadium except for a plaque.